If you’re looking to get your forklift license, now is a great time.

 And regardless, you’ll be able to see the correct answers immediately after you hit “Submit.”
 There’s no downloading required.
 Plus, you can take the test as many times as you need until you get a perfect score!

-Now that we’ve covered everything you need to know about getting trained and certified, let’s examine what you need to do to actually land a forklift operator job.
+Now that we’ve covered everything you need to know about getting trained and certified, let’s examine what you need to do to land a forklift operator job.

 Part II: Landing a Job

-You may have already done the research and decided that you definitely want to be a forklift driver.
+You may have already done the research and decided that you want to be a forklift driver.
 If that’s the case, feel free to skip this section.

-But if you haven't, you might be wondering:
+If you haven’t, you might be wondering:

 - What it's like to drive forklifts for a living